Virtual Assistant Apps: Benefits and Abilities

 The user says a passphrase and gives a voice command.
 After that, his request is being sent to the server for data processing, which occurs in four stages:

 Filtration.
-The system filters out the signal received by removing any sound interference (by cleaning noise background).
+The system filters out the signal received by removing any sound interference (by cleaning the noise background).

 Digitization.
 Sound waves are being converted into a digital form.